yahniszheng/Stomble_Fullstack_Project/README.md

     In Front-end phase, Web application will fetch data from API and use react framework, material UI to represent them in a intuitive way.

 ## Progess:
 Backend phase is gernerally done.
+MongoDb is hosted on Atlas cloud platform.
 GraphQL API is still implementing.
 Front-end react framework & basic template done.